istio/istio.io/content/en/docs/setup/install/operator/index.md

   profile: default
 {{< /text >}}

-Apply the updated `IstioOperator` CR to the cluster, then you will have two control plane deployments and services running side-by-side:
+Apply the updated `IstioOperator` CR to the cluster.
+After that, you will have two control plane deployments and services running side-by-side:

 {{< text bash >}}
 $ kubectl get pod -n istio-system -l app=istiod